 Under the authority of Sections 1902(a)(4), 1903(i)(2), and 1909 of the Social Security Act the Medicaid Program must have a program to detect and investigate fraud, waste and abuse.
-Medicaid Managed Care Organizations or Medicare Advantage Organizations (hereinafter "Contractors") have similar responsibilities as set forth in 42 CFR 438.608.
+Medicaid Managed Care Organizations (hereinafter "Contractors") have similar responsibilities as set forth in 42 CFR 438.608.